google-deepmind/mujoco/doc/XMLreference.rst

    Material density used to compute the geom mass and inertia.
 The computation is based on the geom shape and the assumption of uniform density.
 The internal default of 1000 is the density of water in SI units.
 This attribute is used only when the mass attribute above is unspecified.
+:at:`shellinertia` :at-val:`[false, true], "false"`
+   If true, the geom's inertia is computed assuming that all the mass is concentrated on the boundary.
+In this case :at:`density` is interpreted as surface density rather than volumetric density.
 :at:`solmix`: :at-val:`real, "1"`
    This attribute specifies the weight used for averaging of contact parameters, and interacts with the priority attribute.
 See :ref:`CContact`.